Bekkelien/tinytorrent/docs/NOTES.md

 - [ ] Qbittorrent times out every time?
 What are wrong here - after/during handshake Improve handshake?
 Try to pretend to be a known client not tiny torrent client
 - [ ] Invalid message should be warning not error msg
 - [ ] uTorrent Why no bitfield or “wrong” response length?
-- [ ] Don’t get any connection to “leachers” or not with bitfield but that might be ok.
 - [ ] When return data from function refactor to always return same datatype for instance not False, None when list is expected.
 - [ ] UDP tracker works poor for some trackers :: Look into that
 ```